 In the online publication Super Lawyers, Jonathan B. Tropp recalls a case where a former employee absconded with trade secrets his client feared would be misused.

-Mark Romance authored an article, "U.S. Trademark Trial and Appeal Board Clarifies Rules of Admissibility of Evidence," for the INTA Bulletin Plus, the online publication for the International Trademark Association.
+Mark Romance authored the article "UNITED STATES: GOD BLESS THE USA Denied," for the INTA Bulletin, the online publication for the International Trademark Association.